s4w3d0ff/python-poloniex/README.md

 #**An API wrapper for Poloniex.com written in Python**
 #####poloniex.py - _Tested on Python 2.7.6 & 3.4.3_
-Based off of a wrapper written by 'oipminer': [http://pastebin.com/8fBVpjaj]
+Inspired by [this](http://pastebin.com/8fBVpjaj) wrapper written by 'oipminer'
-> Note: If you have been using the 'oipminer' wrapper and are switching to this one,
+> Note: If you have been using the 'oipminer' wrapper (or any other) and are switching to this one,
 > you will need to create a new Api Key.
 This is because the 'nonce' will no longer be sequential
 > for that Api Key due to the (small) optimization in the api method (instead of multiplying by 1k, we multiply by 42).